ruapotato/Lavinder/docs/manual/config/gnome.rst

     [Desktop Entry]
     Type=Application
     Encoding=UTF-8
-    Name=Qtile
+    Name=Lavinder
     Exec=lavinder
     NoDisplay=true
-    X-GNOME-WMName=Qtile
+    X-GNOME-WMName=Lavinder
     X-GNOME-Autostart-Phase=WindowManager
     X-GNOME-Provides=windowmanager
     X-GNOME-Autostart-Notify=false

 The above does not start gnome-panel.
-Getting gnome-panel to work requires some extra Qtile configuration, mainly making the top and bottom panels static on panel startup and leaving a gap at the top (and bottom) for the panel window.
+Getting gnome-panel to work requires some extra Lavinder configuration, mainly making the top and bottom panels static on panel startup and leaving a gap at the top (and bottom) for the panel window.